swlaschin/fsharpforfunandprofit.com/_posts/2012-06-06-discriminated-unions.md

 For example, let's say that we have customer ids and order ids which are both represented by integers, but that they should never be assigned to each other.

-As we saw before, a type alias approach will not work, because an alias is just a synonym and doesn’t create a distinct type.
+As we saw before, a type alias approach will not work, because an alias is just a synonym and doesn't create a distinct type.
 Here's how you might try to do it with aliases:

 {% highlight fsharp %}
 type CustomerId = int   // define a type alias